ljishen/nofscache/README.md

    sudo dpkg -i /tmp/vagrant_x86_64.deb
    ```

-2. This vagrant environment uses the libvirt provider.
+2. This Vagrant environment uses the libvirt provider.
 We need to have all the build dependencies installed in order to use [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt)
    ```bash
    sudo apt-get -y update
    sudo apt-get -y install qemu libvirt-bin ebtables dnsmasq-base